Zarthus/custom-calendar/README.md

       a day off or just an observation, nor can you specify non-working days in a Week object.
 - There is no definition of seasons
+- Weeks are not transitioned properly into new years, day 1 of year 1 begins with the first day of the week, no matter if the previous year ended on a different day than the last.

 ### Caveats